ahmeddoghri/ATSProofResume/README.md

 The difference is subtle but critical.

-## Course Connection

-This tool was developed as part of the "Modern Job Application Mastery" course.
-For a complete walkthrough of how to maximize your results with this tool and the broader strategies for modern job hunting, visit coursename.com.

 ## Final Thoughts

 Your resume isn't just a document—it's the most important piece of marketing you'll ever create for yourself.